-The natural gas distribution business is highly seasonal, with the majority of natural gas demand occurring during the winter heating season, the length of which varies in each jurisdiction in which TSU's utilities operate.
-Natural gas distribution revenue during the winter typically accounts for the largest share of annual natural gas distribution revenue.
+The Utilities business is highly seasonal, with the majority of demand occurring during the winter heating season, the length of which varies in each jurisdiction in which TSU's utilities operate.
+Distribution revenue during the winter typically accounts for the largest share of annual revenue.
 There can be no assurance that the long-term historical weather patterns will remain unchanged.
 Annual and seasonal deviations from the long-term average can be significant.